sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 {: .bash}

-You will see the header (which describes the format), the time and date the file was created, the version of bcftools that was used, the command line parameters used, and some additional information:
+You will see the header (which describes the format), the time and date the file was created, the version of `freebayes` that was used, the command line parameters used, and some additional information:

 ~~~